foss2serve/github-workflow-activity/activity.md

 - Contributor-1's repositories are out of synch.
 Help contributor-1 follow _Keep your repositories up-to-date (18-23)_ to update his/her repositories.
-  Only step 18 should be necessary because contributor-1 does not have a branch containing changes that upstream does not have.

 Celebrate.
 But keep it small.
-It was a one-line operation after all.
+Don't worry, there will be bigger celebrations later.

 ## Contribute conflicting changes